 - Oats: We like to use gluten-free old-fashioned rolled oats and sometimes quick oats.

 - Chia Seeds: Chia seeds give overnight oats that thick pudding-like texture and add extra fiber but feel free to leave them out if you aren’t a fan.

 - Milk: Use your favorite dairy or dairy-free milk you like or have on hand.
 We usually like to use unsweetened almond milk for vegan overnight oats but coconut milk and cashew milk all work great for a vegan option.

 - Yogurt – You can add a combination of plant-based milk and plant-based Greek yogurt to make your oats extra creamy .

 - Fruit: Have fun with your toppings.
 Add fruit that won’t get mushy directly into the mason jar or toss them on directly on top of the oats when you’re ready to eat.

 - Sweetener: Leave out or use any sweetener you like – honey, maple syrup, a ripe banana, dates or any low-carb liquid sweetener like stevia, monk fruit or erythritol will work.

-- Nut or seed butter: Almond butter, cashew butter, pumpkin butter, sunflower seed butter and or peanut butter add that savory-nutty flavor and a certain creaminess.
+- Nut or seed butter: Almond butter, peanut butter, cashew butter, pumpkin butter or sunflower seed butter add that savory-nutty flavor and a certain creaminess.

 - Start by combining rolled or old fashioned oats with your favorite milk and / or coconut or Greek yogurt in a 8 oz. mason jar, resealable container or a bowl.
 These 7 oz jars are the ones you actually see in the photos and are currently my favorite ones.